Circuitscape/Omniscape.jl/docs/src/index.md

 4. Circuitscape is run using the clipped resistance raster in “all-to-one” mode, where the target pixel is set to ground, and the source pixels are set as current sources.
 The total amount of current injected is equal to the source strength of the target pixel, and is divvied up among the source pixels in proportion to their source strengths.
 5. Steps 1-4 are repeated for every potential target pixel.
 The resulting current maps are summed to get a map of cumulative current flow.

-Using this method, Omniscape evaluates connectivity between every possible pair of pixels in the landscape that are a) valid sources (i.e. have a source strength greater than 0 or some other threshold) and b) no further apart than the moving window radius.
+Using this method, Omniscape evaluates connectivity between every possible pair of pixels in the landscape that are a) valid sources (i.e. have a source strength greater than 0 or other user-specified threshold) and b) no further apart than the moving window radius.

 ### Outputs